pc2/Aurora-HLS/README.md

   Aurora aurora(0, device, xclbin_uuid);
 ```

-This assumes the naming convention used in the example link script.
-You can also pass the xrt::ip object direclty.
+This assumes the naming convention used in the example link script, to create the xrt::ip object of the aurora core.
+You can also pass the xrt::ip object directly.

 ```
   Aurora aurora(ip);
 ```

-The status can be checked with the following function, which waits for the given timeout in ms if the status is ok, which means that the channel is up and alive all other status bits are in the wanted state.
-If there is an error, you can use a function to print the complete aurora core status.
+The status can be checked with the following function, which returns true if the status is ok, which means that the channel is up and alive all other status bits are in the wanted state.
+As the creation of the link can take some time in the beginning, a timeout in milliseconds is given, after which the function returns false, if the status is not ok.
+If the status is not ok and you want to see the reason, you can use a function to print the complete aurora core status.

 ```
   if (aurora.core_status_ok(3000)) {